The bridge between UCR GSA and the graduate and professional students of UCR

 How do I apply for a departmental GSA reimbursement?

-- Fill out the Requisition Form.
+- Fill out the Requisition Form according to the instructions provided with the form.

 - An itemized receipt taped to an 8″x11″ piece of paper